 I’ve scoured the Internet, and here are the funnest, most awesome frugal and free summer activities for kids out there!

 Movies are great low-cost or sometimes even free summer activities for kids.
-Here are some options for movie viewing that I’ve found.
+Plus, they offer mom a fantastic opportunity to kick back and relax for 2 hours!
+Here are some summer movie viewing options:

-Classic Cinemas: Check out the Wednesday Morning Movie Series – June 12th through August 7th, you can see G and PG rated films for just $1.
+Classic Cinemas: Check out the Wednesday Morning Movie Series happening June 6th through August 8th.
+You and the fam can see G and PG rated films for just $1.

-Regal’s Summer Movie Express: This summer movie program is on Tuesdays & Wednesdays at 10 a.m. and runs for nine weeks.
+Regal’s Summer Movie Express: This summer movie program is on both Tuesdays and Wednesdays at 10 a.m. meaning if you can’t make one show you have a second chance.
 Admission is $1, and a portion of the proceeds will benefit the Will Rogers Institute.
-Head over here for a list of participating locations and start dates.

 Be a book worm.